navcoin/NavHub/content/guides/news/_index.md

   <img src="/images/guides/news/hero.png" alt="hero image" class="pic">
   The vertical centring of the text is important for when the image is cropped into a thumbnail for the /news listings page as shown below:
   <img src="/images/guides/news/crop.png" alt="cropped" class="pic">
-  There are numbers of online tools which allow you to easily create a feature image like <a href="https://canva.com" target=e> Canva</a>, and we cherry pick the best feature image from <a href="https://unsplash.com/" target=e>Unsplash</a> .
-In terms of the design style, we recommened you to follow the <a href="https://navcoin.org/assets/NavCoinBrandGuidelines.pdf" target=e>NavCoin Brand Guideline</a>, but totally fine to come up with your own style to surpise the community!
+  There are numbers of online tools which allow you to easily create a feature image like <a href="https://canva.com" target=e class="a-guide"> Canva</a>, and we cherry pick the best feature image from <a href="https://unsplash.com/" target=e class="a-guide">Unsplash</a> .
+In terms of the design style, we recommened you to follow the <a href="https://navcoin.org/assets/NavCoinBrandGuidelines.pdf" target=e class="a-guide">NavCoin Brand Guideline</a>, but totally fine to come up with your own style to surpise the community!
   <br><br>
 {{< /text_block >}}